Abstract

 Genetic Model Classification

-We introduce our approach to determining whether a given publication figure is a genetic model or not.
-A Triplet classification network is leveraged to complete this task.
-A Triplet network requires three input images to decide whether the image of interest (anchor) is more similar to the positive or negative class from the dataset X. For each data item passed to the network, the datais divided into three sub-batches: the image of interest (anchor) xa, the positive class example xp, and the negative class example xn.
+To decide whether a given publication figure is a genetic model, we use a triplet classification network.
+A triplet network takes three input images to decide whether the image of interest (the anchor) is more similar to the positive or the negative class from the dataset.
+For each item passed to the network, the data is divided into three sub-batches: the anchor, a positive class example, and a negative class example.

 Region Detection

-We employ two learning techniques to transfer the weights from Microsoft COCO to our synthetic genetic models within GeneNetSyn.
-Firstly, we use instance-based mapping transfer learning to tune the weights from the source domain to our target domain.
-Secondly, to also improve the transition of natural image trained weights to genetic models, we introduce domain adaptation to our region detection networks training approach.
-Although our region detection networks are being trained on GeneNetSyn, we add real genetic models from the GeneNet datasets to make the transition from synthetic to real genetic models have less impact on performance.
-A visualization of the YOLOv5 training approach can be seen below.
+We employ two learning techniques to transfer weights from Microsoft COCO to the synthetic genetic models in GeneNetSyn.
+First, instance-based mapping transfer learning tunes the weights from the source domain to our target domain.
+Second, we introduce domain adaptation to the region detection training to smooth the transition from natural-image weights to genetic models.
+Although the region detection networks are trained on GeneNetSyn, we add real genetic models from GeneNet so the synthetic-to-real transition has less impact on performance.

 Parsing Relationships